Music of South Africa: Soul and jazz

 The late 1960s saw the rise of soul music from the United States.
-Wilson Pickett and Percy Sledge were among singers who were especially popular and inspired South African performers to enter the field with an organ, a bass-and-drum rhythm section and an electric guitar.
+Wilson Pickett and Percy Sledge were among singers who were especially popular and inspired South African performers to enter the field, using an organ, a bass-and-drum rhythm section, and an electric guitar.

-In the 1960s jazz split into two fields.
-Dance bands like the Elite Swingsters were popular, while avant-garde jazz inspired by the work of John Coltrane, Thelonious Monk and Sonny Rollins was also common.
+In the 1960s, jazz split into two fields.
+Dance bands like the Elite Swingsters were popular, while avant-garde jazz inspired by the work of John Coltrane, Thelonious Monk, and Sonny Rollins was also common.
 The latter field of musicians included prominent activists and thinkers, including Hugh Masekela, Abdullah Ibrahim (formerly known as 'Dollar Brand'), Kippie Moeketsi, Sathima Bea Benjamin, Chris McGregor, Johnny Dyani and Jonas Gwangwa.
-In 1959, American pianist John Mehegan organised a recording session using many of the most prominent South African jazz musicians, resulting in the first two African jazz LPs.
+In 1959, American pianist John Mehegan organised a recording session featuring many of South Africa's most prominent jazz musicians, resulting in the first two African jazz LPs.
 The following year saw the Cold Castle National Jazz Festival, which brought additional attention to South African jazz.
-Cold Castle became an annual event for a few years, and brought out more musicians, especially Dudu Pukwana, Gideon Nxumalo and Chris McGregor.
+Cold Castle became an annual event for a few years and attracted more musicians, especially Dudu Pukwana, Gideon Nxumalo, and Chris McGregor.
 The 1963 festival produced an LP called Jazz The African Sound, but government oppression soon ended the jazz scene.
 Again, many musicians emigrated or went into exile in the UK or other countries.

-In 1968 Hugh Masekela got big hit "Grazing in the Grass", and it reached No.1 on Billboard pop chart.
-While the African jazz of the north of South Africa was being promoted in Johannesburg, musicians in Cape Town were awakening to their jazz heritage.
+In 1968, Hugh Masekela got a big hit with "Grazing in the Grass", and it reached No.1 on the Billboard pop chart.
+While the African jazz of northern South Africa was being promoted in Johannesburg, musicians in Cape Town were becoming aware of their jazz heritage.
 Pianist Charles Segal, who had moved from Pretoria to Cape Town, brought an enthusiasm for jazz after several trips to the US, where he met and was influenced by the jazz pianist Oscar Peterson.
 The port city had a long history of musical interaction with seafaring players.
 The rise of the Coon Carnival and the visionary talent of Abdullah Ibrahim (Dollar Brand) and his sax players Basil Coetzee and Robbie Jansen led to Cape Jazz.
-It was an improvised version of their folk songs with musical reference to European and American jazz which would go on some 20 years later to be South Africa's most important jazz export.
+It was an improvised version of their folk songs, with musical references to European and American jazz, which, some 20 years later, would become South Africa's most crucial jazz export.